solliancenet/tech-immersion-data-ai/data-exp6/README.md

 In this experience, ​​you will see how Azure Data Factory (ADF), Azure Databricks, and Azure Synapse Analytics (Data Warehouse) can be used together to build a modern data warehouse.
 You will start by using Azure Data Factory (ADF) to automate the movement of data in various formats gathered from various sources, including Cosmos DB, into a centralized Azure Data Lake Storage Gen2 (ADLS Gen2) repository.
 You will then use Azure Databricks to prepare and analyze those data, and finally write the aggregations to Azure Synapse Analytics.

 As part of the process, you will also use Databricks to connect to the Cosmos DB Change Feed to stream near-real-time vehicle telemetry data directly into your Data Warehouse using Spark Structured Streaming.

+## Task 0: Verify pre requisite environment

+If you are using an automated or provided lab environment, please perform Task 0, else you can skip to Task 1

+1. Within the Azure Portal, navigate to the Virtual Machine blade for the desired VM.
+2. On the Overview pane, click the Stop button.

 ## Task 1: Start the vehicle telemetry generator